-Our hearts pump us up every day.
-Strong hearts get us to the local 5k finish line, power us through a pick-up basketball game, allow us to catch up with a friend during a walk through the neighborhood, and chase after our grandkids.
+Every day, blood and oxygen flows to and from your hearts, powering all parts of our bodies.
+Strong hearts and bodies are what enable us to sign up for a local 5k race, join a pick-up basketball game, catch up with a friend during a walk through the neighborhood, and chase after our grandkids.
 You see, your heart health is at the center of your ability to live your best life.
-But hearts aren't infallible.
-Our major arteries are danger zones for plaque build-up which can slow us down, leave us breathless, and impact our whole health in the long run.
+But, when plaque begins to form in the major arteries that supply our hearts with blood, oxygen, and nutrients, it can slow us down, leave us breathless, and impact our whole health in the long run.

 How Plaque Forms